 If the tenants did default on the rent, they aren’t likely to stick around for the eviction process.
 The last thing they want is appearances on court dockets, sheriffs showing up at the door, etc. This means they’re likely to “skip” and simply move out without forcing you to go through the entire expensive, time-consuming eviction process.

 Related: 7 Advanced Tenant Screening Tips (So You’re Not Fooled by Wolves in Sheep’s Clothing)

 They’re also far less likely to sue you, for the same reasons.
 There’s nothing worse for landlords’ returns than a lawsuit.

-Finally, some landlords report that illegal immigrants will stay in the property longer than typical tenants because of the difficulty posed by finding new housing without papers.
+Finally, some landlords report that undocumented immigrants will stay in the property longer than typical tenants because of the difficulty posed by finding new housing without papers.
 Longer tenancies mean lower turnover rates — great news, because turnovers are deadly to landlords’ returns.

-Should you rent to illegal immigrants?
+Should you rent to undocumented immigrants?
 Maybe.
 Understand your state’s laws, explore your market’s demographics, decide what your priorities are as a landlord.
 There are risks that come with renting to undocumented immigrants, but there can also be benefits, especially for hands-off landlords looking to create rental income that’s more passive.

 Share your experience with other landlords, so they can benefit!